OnsRG/arabic-hadith-search/README.md

 ## 📂 Indexes
 FAISS indexes are not included in this repository due to size limits.
 You have to :
-- Or build your own by running `indexation.py` on your Hadith collection.
+- Build your own by running `indexation.py` on your Hadith collection.

+## 🤝 Contributing

+Contributions are welcome!
+If you’d like to add features, improve code, or optimize indexing, please open an issue or submit a pull request.

+## 📜 License

+This project is licensed under the MIT License — free to use and modify.

+✨ Built with ❤️ during my Summer Internship to make Arabic Hadith retrieval smarter and more accessible.